emrekilic7/emrekilic7/README.md

 ## Hey there 👋

 With over 10 years of experience, I have a strong background in developing and maintaining web-based applications.
 My expertise lies in PHP (Laravel, Codeigniter), Vue.js, JavaScript, HTML5, Tailwind CSS, CSS3, and MySQL.
-Throughout my career, I have successfully contributed to all stages of the development cycle for dynamic web projects.
+Throughout my career, I have successfully contributed to all stages of the development cycle for web projects.